dnv-opensource/ship-traffic-generator/docs/source/usage.rst

 If defining waypoints, the first waypoint shall be the same as the initial position of the ownship.
 The ownship will then travel to the first waypoint, and then to the second waypoint, and so on, in the order as listed in the input file.

-For the target ship, the future position of 'meeting' is calculated based on the ownship initial position, the `vectorTime` (as specified or sampled within `vectorRange`), and the maximum meeting distance.
+For the target ship, the future position of the 'meeting' is calculated based on the ownship initial position, the `vectorTime`, and the maximum meeting distance.
 At time `vectorTime`, the target ship will be within the `maxMeetingDistance` radius of the ownship position (at vector time).

-If `vectorTime` is not set, then the ship traffic generator will randomly sample a vector time within the range of vectorRange.

 > **Note:** When generating a specific traffic situation, e.g. crossing give-way, this specific situation should also have been a crossing give-way situation at some time in the past, e.g. 10 minutes ago.
-This is specified by the `evolveTime` parameter, in minutes.
+This is specified by the `situationDevelopTime` parameter, in minutes.
-This ensures that the COLREG encounter is the same type also for some time (evolve_time) before the actual encounter is started.
+This ensures that the COLREG encounter is the same type also for some time (situationDevelopTime) before the actual encounter is started.